Eat.Drink.Pure

 Instructions

-Cut the mango into small pieces as well as the onion and jalapeno.
-Add them to the bowl.
-Season with salt and pepper and lime juice.
+• Season with salt, pepper, and lime juice.
 Sprinkle chopped cilantro and toss everything together.

 • Let the salsa sit for 10 minutes so the flavors meld together.
 Enjoy!